Copyright 2015. Rappahannock Animal Welfare League. All Rights Reserved.

 Each RAWL dog is up to date on all shots and is altered before adoption.
 RAWL has a 30-day money back trial period.
 After the trial period, should an owner no longer be able to care for the adopted dog, that dog must be returned to RAWL.

-The Rappahannock Animal Welfare League, (RAWL) is a rescue based in Rappahannock County, Virginia.
+The Rappahannock Animal Welfare League (RAWL) is a rescue based in Rappahannock County, Virginia.
 RAWL is a non-profit 501(c)3 corporation that manages the daily operations of the Rappahannock County animal shelter.
 Partial funding is provided by Rappahannock County, but the majority comes from people like you who love animals!
 We provide an energetic adoption program that finds loving homes for the dogs in our care.
 We seek to rehabilitate and adopt every dog.
-We also have regular rabies clinics and a low-cost spay and neuter program.
-RAWL has made a deep and abiding commitment to saving pet lives, and we depend on your donations to fulfill our mission!
+We also have an annual rabies clinics and spay/neuter education programs.
+RAWL has made a deep and abiding commitment to saving pet lives and we depend on your donations to fulfill our mission!

 Our goal is to make a compatible match between a dog and its potential owner.
 We do not guarantee your application will be approved for the dog you are interested in adopting.